 Council is responsible for the maintenance of amenity planting on street berms.
-It will undertake regular inspections and corrective pruning of trees, shrubs and vegetation.
+It will undertake

 4.4.1 Lifting Footpaths and Damage to Underground Services

 Where quality street trees cause significant damage to footpaths and driveways Council will consider available methods for retaining the tree.
 This may involve alternative surfaces, root pruning or realignment.